RISK-Team-Best/RISK/README.md

 A GUI-based version, now adding the View and the Controller of the game.
 Display in a JFrame, and user input is via the mouse.

 ### Milestone 3:
-Add features: bonus army placement, fortify phase, and AI player
+Add features: bonus army placement, fortifying phases, and AI player